OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/fa/mgmt.md

 ---
 title: mgmt
-description: This page provides a guide on getting company managers' details from Business Insider using the OpenBB library.
+description: "This page provides a guide on getting company managers' details from" Business Insider using the OpenBB library.
 Code snippet in Python is provided.
 keywords:
 - company managers